datacommonsorg/data/scripts/oecd/regional_demography/README.md

 ### Notes and Caveats

 This import currently relies on place name resolver to map statistics to a place DCID.
-This has some issues, which are documented inside Google.
-We are working on this, but in the meantime, contact us for more information.
+This has some issues, which we are working on, but in the meantime, contact us for more information.

 ## Import Artifacts